 1 pound ground turkey (93% lean/7% fat)

 4 slices Monterey Jack cheese

 Place the breadcrumbs, yogurt, shallot, garlic, chili powder, cumin, 1/2 teaspoon salt, and cayenne in a large bowl and mix to combine.

 Add the turkey and use your fingers to combine the meat and flavorings until just combined.
 Divide the mixture into 4 equal portions.
-Form each a patty about 1 inch thick and 3 1/2 inches wide.
+Form each into a patty about 1-inch thick and 3 1/2-inches in diameter.
 Place on a plate or baking sheet.
 Press your thumb into the center of each patty to create a dimple, which will help keep the burgers from bulging in the center as they cook.
 Cover with plastic wrap and refrigerate for at least 1 hour.

 Heat an indoor or outdoor grill to medium-high heat.
 Meanwhile, lightly mash together the avocado, lime juice, and the remaining 1/4 teaspoon of salt in a small bowl.

 Grill the burgers uncovered until cooked through and they reach an internal temperature of 160°F, 3 to 4 minutes on each side.
 During the last minute of cooking, top each burger with a slice of cheese, cover the grill, and let the cheese melt.
 Transfer to a clean plate.